radman/notification_system/README.md

 ----

 1. update this README
-2. notifications should be associated to events (the association should be optional)
-3. new spec: pending cannot include notifications that have already been sent
+2. new spec: pending cannot include notifications that have already been sent

 Installation
 ------------